LeMahieu leads Happ, surging Yankees past Red Sox 4-1

 “He’s out there to rip your heart out,” New York Yankees manager Aaron Boone said, “and he plays with an edge.”

-A fired-up LeMahieu homered and hit an RBI double off the wall against Chris Sale, sending the surging Yankees to a 4-1 victory over the Boston Red Sox on Friday night.
+A pumped-up LeMahieu homered and hit an RBI double off the wall against Chris Sale, sending the surging Yankees to a 4-1 victory over the Boston Red Sox on Friday night.

-Aaron Hicks broke a third-inning tie with a two-run single, and J.A.
+Aaron Hicks broke a third-inning tie with a two-run single , and J.A.
 Happ (5-3) pitched well against Boston again to win his fourth consecutive decision overall.
 New York got four shutout innings from its deep and dominant bullpen, handing the defending World Series champions their third loss in a row.

 “A really good, clean game and probably a game you need to play when you’re up against Sale and the Red Sox,” Boone said.